MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 ### Network adapters

 The Azure ATP Sensor monitors the local traffic on all of the domain controller's network adapters. <br>
-After deployment, you can use the Azure ATP Console if you ever want to modify which network adapters are monitored.
+After deployment, you can use the Azure ATP workspace portal if you ever want to modify which network adapters are monitored.

 The Sensor is not supported on domain controllers running Windows 2008 R2 with Broadcom Network Adapter Teaming enabled.